mongodb/docs/source/includes/admonition-mongodb-enterprise-windows-ldap.rst

-.. note:: MongoDB Enterprise for Windows does **not** include LDAP support for authentication.
+MongoDB Enterprise for Windows does **not** include LDAP support for authentication.